ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 With Py-ART users, in addition to asking what feature they desired the survey also asked them to identify their favourite feature.
 Figure 5 shows the weighted rankings for the responses.
-Visualization and plotting was the most popular feature closely followed by an appreciation for the wide variety of formats that Py-ART can read.
-While unsurprising this is in-line with the development priorities of Py-ART to-date as the team sees the two biggest barriers to new users of radar data being the reading of exotically formatted files and working out what those files contain.
+Visualization/plotting was the most popular feature closely followed by an appreciation for the wide variety of formats that Py-ART can read.
+While unsurprising, this is in-line with the development priorities of Py-ART to-date as the team sees the two biggest barriers to new users of radar data being the reading of exotically formatted files and working out what those files contain.
 Rankings decreased gradually with a notable break when it came to "Knowing VAPS will work with ADI/ARM systems".
-Even though this is one of Py-ART's primary aims (to enable PI developed data to integrate easily with ARM systems) this is not surprising.
+Even though this is one of Py-ART's primary aims (to enable PI developed data to integrate easily with ARM systems), this is not surprising.
 If anything the development team is a victim of their own success in marketing Py-ART to the wider community.
 It does show, however, we have some work to do in helping DoE funded PIs in using the toolkit and advocating that funded retrievals be implemented in Py-ART.